cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/devices/tanium.md

 First, configure your Tanium deployment using the [step-by-step documentation](https://docs.tanium.com/endpoint_identity/endpoint_identity/userguide.html) provided.

-Once complete, return to the Cloudflare for Teams dashboard to integrate with your Cloudflare Access account.
+Once complete, return to the Zero Trust dashboard to integrate with your Cloudflare Access account.

 ## Cloudflare Access Configuration